kimjoonghokim/Fetch/README.md

 The setup script installs the required packages as well as launches the policy, verifier, and embedding servers on their respective GPUs.
 The model paths for these servers and which GPU it is running on are defined in the `server_config.env` file.
 If you would like to use a different model, please change the model path in `server_config.env` before running the above setup script.

 ### 📌 Step 2.
 Run tree search algorithms
 Within the `search` directory there are seperate directories for each tree search algorithm (`beamsearch`, `bfs`, `mcts`).
-Navigate to the directory of the search algorithm you would like to run and simply run the corresponding Python file.
+Navigate to the directory of the search algorithm you would like to run and simply run the corresponding Python file (i.e `beamsearch.py`).
+Each algorithm also has a corresponding `xxx_merge.py` which uses the embedding server to merge semantically similar nodes (i.e `beamsearch_merge.py`)

-  For example for beamsearch:
+  For example to run beamsearch:
 ```
 python beamsearch.py
 ```